Capital Conference Program-Friday, June 27, 2025

 -

+Session 215.
 Chair Duets- Building Blocks of Devising.
 Room Comal(Double Session) Chair Duets are a wonderful (and simple) tool to teach ensemble and devised Theatre tactics made famous by the National Theatre in London.
 Join as we create a Chair Duet in simple steps that you can immediately take back into your classroom.
 Cheryl Painter, Rouse HS, Head Theatre Director.

 (Double Session) UIL Calendar of events and updates to the contest.
 This session is for all levels.
-Followed by a Q&A. Paula Rodriguez, UIL Theatre Director. - The Odyssey!
+Followed by a Q&A. Paula Rodriguez, UIL Theatre Director. - Session 223.
+The Odyssey!
 It’s Here for A+ Middle School.
 Room 103

 Introducing the Middle School Theatrical Design Pilot Contest Prompt for 2025-2026.
 Strategies on how to get your students ready to compete.
-Rachael Gomez, state contest director
+Rachael Gomez, state contest director.

 11:30 am - 12:15 am